 Week 1: Cutting Down on Portion of Sugar

-For the first week, I planned to still allow myself to eat whatever goodies I wanted, but I would restrict myself to a single serving portion amount.
+For the first week, the plan is to still allow myself all the regular eating that I’m used to, but to simply restrict myself to a single serving portion amount.
 So instead of eating 10 cookies, I would eat just 1 or 2.